KananEisley/transparency-community/README.md

 ## 📄 License

-The Transparency Platform is proprietary software with a freemium model:
+Transparency is proprietary software with a freemium model:
 - **Free Version**: Available for personal and non-commercial use
 - **Premium Features**: Require a paid license